Hurricane Florence’s Effect On Apex Families

 Q: What did you do to prepare for Hurricane Florence?

-A: We did like most people – We got water, filled our gas tanks for our cars and grill.
+A: We did like most people – we got water and filled our gas tanks for our cars and grill.
 We also filled up extra buckets of water, and we got a ton of food.

 Q: I know your son lives in Wilmington.
 Did he have any damage to his house or vehicles?